 If this is the first time you are configuring the RADIUS client, uncomment the

-debug line to help with troubleshooting.
-The debugging messages are written to
+debug line for troubleshooting.
+The debugging messages write to

 /var/log/syslog.
 When the RADIUS client is working correctly, comment out the